hyperledger/bevel/examples/supplychain-app/fabric/chaincode_rest_server/README.md

 ### High-Level details regarding the folders this project contains

 ```
-(1) /ansible - this folder holds the yaml files used for kubernetes.
-(2) /chaincode - this folder contains all files related to the application's smart contracts.
+(1) /chaincode - this folder contains all files related to the application's smart contracts.
 See below "Current Chaincodes this project contains" for further high-level details regarding each of the files inside this folder.
-(3) /chartvalues - this folder contains the yaml files used by the fabric-network's ca, catools, channel, orderer and peers.
-(4) /fabric-network - This holds the .sh files used to generate channel artifacts.
-(5) /k8-files - This holds files needed for the kubernetes setup.
-See /k8-files/minikube-readme.md and /k8-files/README.md for further details.
-(6) /rest-server - This holds the Rest Server for Fabric Supply Chain App.
+(2) /rest-server - This holds the Rest Server for Fabric Supply Chain App.
 ```